Inter-procedural Two-Variable Herbrand Equalities: Initialization-restricted Programs

-\begin{proof} By Corollary \ref{c:ressubcompact}, the greatest solutions of the constraint systems {\bf S} and {\bf R} can be effectively computed.
+\begin{corollary} Assume that $n$ is the number of program variables. \begin{description} \item[Approximate $T$-subsumption.]
+For finite sets $E,E'$ of two-variable equalities, it is decidable whether $\bigwedge E$ approximately $T$-subsumes $\bigwedge E'$ or not. \item[Approximate $T$-compactness.]
+Every $T$-satisfiable conjunction of a set $E$ of two-variable equalities is approximately $T$-subsumed by a conjunction of a subset of at most $\mathcal{O}(n^2)$ equalities in $E$. \end{description} \end{corollary} Overall, we therefore conclude for IR programs: \begin{theorem} Assume that $p$ is an IR program.
+Then for every program point $u$, the set of all two-variable equalities can be determined that are valid when reaching program point $u$. \end{theorem} \begin{proof} By Corollary~\ref{c:ressubcompact}, the greatest solutions of the constraint systems {\bf S} and {\bf R} can be effectively computed.
 Let $\semR{u}$, $u$ program point, denote the greatest solution of the system {\bf R}.
 Then the set of valid equalities $s\x\doteq t\y$ between program variables $\x$, $\y$ is given by the set of solutions to a system of ground equalities which are obtained by universal quantification over all program variables of the conjunction of equalities $\semR{u}(A\x\doteq B\y)$.
-By Theorem \ref{t:solve}, a representation of the set of solutions for the template variables $A,B$ in this conjunction can be explicitly computed.
+By Theorem~\ref{t:solve}, a representation of the set of solutions for the template variables $A,B$ in this conjunction can be explicitly computed.
 Likewise, the set of valid equalities $x\doteq t$ for program variable $\x$ and ground term $t$ can be extracted from the universal quantification over all program variables of the conjunction of equalities $\semR{u}(A\x\doteq C)$.
 The resulting conjunction may either equal $\False$ (no constant value for $\x$) or contain only the variable $C$.
 Consequently, the possible constant value for $\x$ and program point $u$ can also be effectively computed.
-This completes the proof.
+This completes the proof. \end{proof}